xlpnic/ShouldIWearACoat/README.md

   * tornado
   * wind

-* The temperature is below 60 degrees Farenheit
+* The temperature is below 60 degrees Fahrenheit (~15 degrees Celsius)

 The app will also advise to wear a coat if the forecast summary is unrecognised - better safe than sorry!